usnistgov/OSCAL-Pages/src/content/events/_index.md

                 <h2 class="usa-card__heading"><svg class="usa-icon" aria-hidden="true" focusable="false" role="img"><use xlink:href="/img/sprite.svg#launch"></use></svg><a id="section_6" class="usa-anchor"></a>Open on the web</h2>
             </div>
             <div class="usa-card__body">
-                <p>Open the calendar on the web to immediately see this month's events without configuring it in an application on your computer or mobile device.</p>
+                <p>Open the calendar on the web to immediately see this month's events without need to configure it in an application on your computer or mobile device.</p>
+                <p><strong>For more event details</strong>, simply click the TinyURL link provided in the event's location.</p>
             </div>
             <div class="usa-card__footer">
                 <button